 Those are the committed players, who realize that consistency over time equals credibility.
-The ones who know that to be successful, you have to give your all, whether you're winning or losing.
+The ones who know that to be successful know that you must give your all, regardless of the game’s score.
 The most successful athletes I know say, ''play the game, not the score.''

 Derek Jeter is a perfect example.
-The Yankee captain plays hard during every inning, day in and day out, over the entire season.
-You can never tell what the score is from Derek's body language during a given game.
+The former Yankee captain played hard during every inning, day in and day out, over the entire season, every season.
+You could never tell what the score is from Derek's body language during a given game.
 Even in the last game of the season, you wouldn't know if the Yankees were headed to the playoffs or if they were in last place in the American League East.

 Entrepreneurs, employees -- everyone -- should perform the same way.